 Table 7 reports the summary statistics of the initial return of the IPO firms by control type and the number of corporate pyramidal layers.
-The sample size for the government-controlled firms is 706, and that of the entrepreneur-controlled firms is 51.
-Smaller sample size of government-controlled firms is due to our focus on IPOs after year 1993 with consideration of problems in the stock return and financial data prior to 1993.
-To mitigate the effects of outliers, we winsorize the top- and bottom-one percent extreme values.
-However, there are still extremely large initial returns even after the wisorization: the maximum return for both the government and entrepreneur-controlled sample is over 2200%!
-The overall average (median) IPO initial return is 2.545% (134%) for the government-controlled firms, and 252% (146%) for entrepreneur-controlled firms.
+The sample size for the government-controlled firms is 709, and that of the entrepreneur-controlled firms is 62.
+Both are smaller than those in the previous section, because of missing data needed for our next regression analysis.
+To mitigate the effects of outliers, we winsorize the top-and bottom-one percent extreme values.
+However, there are still extremely large initial returns even after the wisorization: the maximum return for both the government and entrepreneur-controlled sample is over 560%!
+The overall average (median) IPO initial return is 183% (132%) for the government-controlled firms, and 206% (151%) for entrepreneur-controlled firms.
+The differences are statistically significant at 10% level.

-Breaking down by the number of pyramidal layers, we report that, for government-controlled firms, the average initial return is 377% for one-layer firms, 209% for two-layer firms, 225% for three-layer firms, and 150% for firms with four or more layers.
-The median statistics show a similar pattern: 176% for one-layer firms, 123% for two-layer firms, 112% for three-layer firms, and 138% for four-layer firms.
+Breaking down by the number of pyramidal layers, we report that, for government-controlled firms, the average initial return is 244% for one-layer firms, 162% for two-layer firms, 172% for three-layer firms, and 192% for firms with four or more layers.
+The median statistics show a similar pattern: 169% for one-layer firms, 124% for two-layer firms, 113% for three-layer firms, and 141% for four-layer firms.
 Excluding the eight firms with four or more layers, there appears to be a negative association between the initial return and the number of corporate pyramidal layers.
 For entrepreneur-controlled firms, there are no clear patterns on the relation between their initial returns and pyramidal layers, perhaps due to the small number of observations and the existence of extreme returns.

-&lt;sup>15 We have also tried winsorizing the top- and bottom-five percent extreme values and the regression results in Table 8 and 9 remain unchanged.
+15 We have also tried winsorizing the top- and bottom-five percent extreme values and the regression results in Table 8 and 9 remain unchanged.